 As the First Point of Aries moves in the Tropical Zodiac, some adjustments

-should be done in the Western Calender.
+should be done in the Western Calendar.
 Pope Gregory modified the Julian

-Calender by 12 days and the present Calender came to be known after him -
+Calendar by 12 days and the present Calendar came to be known after him -

-the Gregorian Calender.
+the Gregorian Calendar.
 Seasons were changing and Western astronomers were

 worried.
 So Pope Gregory added 12 more days to the Julian Calender !
 Like,